Royal Veterinary College: 20th century

 There was a major renovation in 1907 of the college horse boxes, which had fund-raisers' commemorative shields hung at their doorways.

+Women were admitted to the College after the Sex Disqualification (Removal) Act 1919 came into force.
+The first women were admitted in 1927.

 In 1924 the Research Institute in Animal Pathology was built, headed by Professor John McFadyean.

 Various extensions were added to the Camden Town site over the years.
 The buildings had become obsolete and in 1927 were officially declared dangerous structures.
 A fund-raising scheme for the total rebuilding of the college was launched by the new principal, Professor Sir Frederick Hobday.

 In 1932 the Beaumont Animals' Hospital opened.

 New buildings were opened by King George VI in November 1937.

 During the Second World War, the RVC evacuated to Streatley, Berkshire, although the Beaumont Animals' Hospital remained open at Camden Town.

 In 1949 the RVC became a school of the University of London.

 In 1958 the Hawkshead field station, in Hertfordshire, was officially opened by Queen Elizabeth II.

 In the 1980s the Royal Veterinary College Animal Care Trust was launched with the Queen Elizabeth the Queen Mother as patron, and the Queen Mother Hospital for Animals was opened at Hawkshead by the Queen Mother.
 Princess Anne, the Princess Royal, and Chancellor of the University of London, opened the surgical wing of the Sefton Equine Referral Hospital.

 The bicentenary celebrations were held in 1991.
 The skeleton of the famous racehorse Eclipse, dissected in 1789 by St. Bel was once more the property of the RVC and was placed on display in the museum at Hawkshead.

 Geoffrey Mead was appointed to the "Vestey Chair of Food Safety and Veterinary Public Health" in 1992, mentioned in a 2000 book, and described by a third party as "the first post of its kind in the UK"; however a search of the RVC website in August 2020 does not reveal any mention of Vestey or such a chair.